 5. What sauces go well with shrimp pasta?

-Tomato-based sauces, cream-based sauces, pesto, and olive oil with garlic are all great choices that pair well with shrimp.
+Tomato-based sauces, cream-based sauces, pesto, and garlic olive oil are all great options.

 shrimp pasta recipes